vlady88/DistributedEditor/README.txt

 ==================

 Distributed application that allows simultaneous editing of text from multiple editors running in different processes (they can run on different machines).

-This is a project I developed during my master studies.
-I picked it for two reasons.
-First, I really enjoyed developing it, as it involved dealing with many interesting challenges, like parallel communication over the network, synchronizing operations and object oriented design.
-The second reason is that it is strongly related to my recent education and work background, which are based on developing distributed systems.

 Implementation Idea
 ===================